MohammadShapouri/network_scanner/README.md

 ## Installation
 * Navigate to the project folder.

+* Run 'pip install -r requirements.txt to install required packages.
+  _Note: It's better to use virtualenv in order to avoid any conflicts in future._

 * Add your env variables in .env file.

 * Run the following commands one by one in a folder where you can see manage.py there: